chettrick/stm32cubef4/Projects/STM32469I-Discovery/Demonstrations/readme.txt

 1- Open STM32 ST-Link Utility , click on "External Loader" from the bar menu then check "N25Q128A_STM32469I-DISCO" box
-2- Connect the STM32F469I-DISCO board to PC with USB cable through CN1 3- Use "STM32CubeDemo_STM32F469I-Disco_1.1.4.hex" file provided under “Binary” with STM32 ST-Link Utility to program both internal Flash and external QSPI memory 4- copy the audio and video files provided under "Utilities/Media/" in the USB key 5- Plug a USB micro A-Male to A-Female cable on CN13 connector -> The internal Flash and the external QSPI are now programmed and the demonstration is shown on the board.
+2- Connect the STM32F469I-DISCO board to PC with USB cable through CN1 3- Use "STM32469I-Disco_Demo_V1.2.0.hex" file provided under “Binary” with STM32 ST-Link Utility to program both internal Flash and external NOR memory The "STM32469I-Disco_Demo_V1.2.0_FULL.hex" file provided under 'Binary', can also be used to take benefit from Touch-GFX third party demonstrations modules replacing Gardening control module.

+4- copy the audio and video files provided under "Utilities/Media/" in the USB key 5- Plug a USB micro A-Male to A-Female cable on CN13 connector -> The internal Flash and the external QSPI are now programmed and the demonstration is shown on the board.